Hamilton County Recycles

 GEO should be your first stop for information and assistance in getting off of the grid.
 Meetings, financial assistance and more on alternative energy, including solar, hydroelectric, biomass and wind.
 513-293-3241, www.GreenEnergyOhio.org.

 Works toward balancing the needs of local developers with sustainable building practices.
 513-946-4456, www.hamiltoncountyohio.gov/hcrpc/partner/land/greenBuilding.asp

 U.S. Green Building Council Cincinnati Chapter

-NOTE: The retail outlets listed here are just a handful of the local farms and vendors that offer products such as organic vegetables and humanely raised meat.
+NOTE: The retail outlets listed here are just a handful of the local farms and vendors that offer organic vegetables and humanely raised meat.

 Cincinnati Farmers Market Directory

 Features an online list with maps and details of two dozen local markets. www.cincinnatifarmersmarkets.org.

 Natural foods, herbal supplements, vitamins and much more.
 169 W. McMillan St., Clifton Heights, 513-961-6111.

 Promotes plant-based foods, sharing concerns about our environment, compassionate treatment of animals and better health.
 Features vegetarian potlucks and panel discussions on vegan living as a method for conservation.
 513-929-2500, www.cincinnati.earthsave.org.